 IHM’s Intuition Research

-IHM scientists and others in recent decades have expanded the long-held definition of intuition to include not only the mind, but also the entire psychophysiological system, especially the human heart.
-IHM’s findings indicate the heart is an integral part of the intuitive process.
+HMI scientists and others in recent decades have expanded the long-held definition of intuition to include not only the mind, but also the entire psychophysiological system, especially the human heart.
+HMI’s findings indicate the heart is an integral part of the intuitive process.

 The institute’s research has concluded that the heart receives intuitive information faster than the brain, by a second or more, adding further evidence of a heart brain, a concept that is widely accepted today.